abrahamberg/AOC/README.md

 ## The solution
-Write your solution in the SolverA()  and SolverB() for each task of the day. **inputs** are the lines of the input file.
+Write your solution inside  SolverA()  and SolverB() for each task of the day.
+Arguments **inputs** are the lines of the input file.
 And don't forget to return your answer as string of course.

 ## The Run
 ### From Command Line